-I adapted this recipe from the Hershey Chipit’s Recipe I used to make as a kid before gluten free flour was easy to find or heck even available (I am aging myself) and simply swapped out the flour.
+I adapted this recipe from the Hershey Chipit’s Recipe I used to make as a kid before gluten-free flour was easy to find or heck even available (I am ageing myself) and simply swapped out the flour.

 Absolutely no difference that I could detect and I tend to consider myself a bit of a chocolate chip cookie aficionado in the practice curating the best chocolate chip cookie recipe.

-Hello Magazine recently wrote a terrifying article to say that there may be a world wide shortage of Vanilla Ice Cream this year!
+Hello Magazine recently wrote a terrifying article to say that there may be a worldwide shortage of Vanilla Ice Cream this year!
 Sound the alarms!
 Turns out that due to climate conditions the crops were very low this year in Madagascar who supplies 80% of the world’s vanilla supply.
-Better grab a few bottle when you see it!
+Better grab a few bottles when you see it!
 One can never be unprepared.

 So let’s talk cookie!